MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 | 250,000     | And over         | 20,812.50      | 8.95%        | 250,000            |

-Withholding rates for taxpayers filing as *DRMAR* and Withholding rates for taxpayers filing as *KNMAR* and Withholding rates for taxpayers filing as *SMMAR* and Withholding rates for taxpayers filing as *WHMAR* and
+- Withholding rates for taxpayers filing as *BLMAR* and
+- Withholding rates for taxpayers filing as *DRMAR* and
+- Withholding rates for taxpayers filing as *KNMAR* and
+- Withholding rates for taxpayers filing as *SMMAR* and
+- Withholding rates for taxpayers filing as *WHMAR*

 | If Over     | But Not Over     | Tax Amount     | Tax Rate     | On Excess Over     |
 |-------------|------------------|----------------|--------------|--------------------|